How to backup your Files

 If you wish to make disk image backups of your PC's Hard Drive and files I recommend that you use a program such as Acronis True Image or Macrium Reflect (free version available) to make a backup image file that you can keep updated.
 For this you will, almost certainly, need a USB external hard drive rather than a smaller USB Flash Drive.

-USB external hard drives are now available for less than $100 for a 1 terrabyte drive (more than 1000 gigabytes).
+USB external hard drives are now available for less than $100 for a 1 terrabyte drive.
 See some examples at Amazon.